itinstructor/PygameTutorials/README.md

 ## Pygame-ce

-I am switching to [pygame-ce](https://pyga.me/).
+I use [pygame-ce](https://pyga.me/).
 It is a drop-in replacement for pygame.
 You do not need to change your code.

 It aims to offer more bug fixes, improvments, and extra features.